ohmyksh/Reasoning-confidence-Guided-Search/README.md

 While prompting Large Language Models (LLMs) for inference generation has been proposed, it is only effective when the LLM possesses sufficient knowledge.
 To address knowledge gaps, the RAG framework incorporates external databases for information retrieval.

 ## Research Objectives
-1. **Identify Issues in Existing Methods**: Analyze existing multi-retrieval methods to identify their shortcomings.
+1. **Identify problems in Existing Methods**: Analyze existing RAG frameworks to identify their shortcomings.
 2. **Propose Solutions**: Develop a concrete plan to improve performance and efficiency.

 ## Baseline and State-of-the-Art Methods